Have you ever wondered why Google keeps pumping out algorithm updates?

 As a result of these changes in the algorithm, many sites were penalized with lower rankings, while other sites experienced a surge in organic traffic and improved rankings.

 Some brief history: Algorithm changes can be major or minor – mostly minor.
 In 2014, Google made approximately 500 changes to the algorithm.
-After each of those tweaks, a large number of sites lost their ranking.
+After each of those tweaks, a large number of sites lost their rankings.

 Ten years earlier, in February 2004, Google issued the Brandy update.
 A major algorithm change, Brandy’s major focal points were increased attention on link anchor texts and something called “Latent Semantic Indexing” – basically, looking at other pages on the same site to evaluate whether they contain the search terms, in addition to the indexed page.